ajspetner/slide-around/README.md

-# SlideAround Carousel (React + Tailwind CSS)
+# SlideAround Carousel for React

-Simple React Carousel.
+Fast and lightweight React Carousel.
 Work in progress.